Samuel-Lubliner/local-library-django-tutorial/notes/7-Generic-list-and-detail-views.md

 I am going to diverge from the tutorial for learning purposes and then return to the MDN implementation.

-Right now my implementation of `/workspaces/local-library-django-tutorial/locallibrary/catalog/urls.py` looks like this:
+Right now my updated implementation of `/workspaces/local-library-django-tutorial/locallibrary/catalog/urls.py` looks like this:

 ```python
 from django.urls import path